viamin/task_bridge/README.md

 Run `bundle install` to install dependencies.
 You may need an account for some of the services to work.
 Check below for requirements for each service you want to use.

+## Configuration

 Run `ruby task_bridge.rb --help` to see available command line options.

-## Configuration via environment variables

-Copy the `.env.example` file to `.env` and change any settings if needed.

-Most of the command line options can be configured using an environment variable.
-The command line option will take precence over the environment variable.
-If neither the environment variable nor the command line option are set, the default value will be used.
+Many command line default settings can be configured in the `settings.yml` file.

+The command line option will take precence over the settings in the configuration file.

 ## OmniFocus Setup